New AfDB president must champion quality adaptation finance

 There is even more reason to be optimistic.

-The AfDB recently adopted a 10-year strategy until 2033, which will build upon its existing climate commitments.
+The AfDB recently adopted a 10-year strategy until 2033, which builds upon its existing climate commitments.
 The strategy prioritises climate change action and finance.

 Prioritising adaptation finance